Law of Moses: Law in the Ancient Near East

 The "Law of Moses" in ancient Israel was different from other legal codes in the ancient Near East because transgressions were seen as offences against God rather than solely as offences against society (civil law).
 This contrasts with the Sumerian Code of Ur-Nammu (c.
 2100–2050 BCE), and the Babylonian Code of Hammurabi (c.
 1760 BCE, of which almost half concerns contract law).

 However, the influence of the ancient Near Eastern legal tradition on the Law of ancient Israel is recognised and well documented, for example, in principles such as lex talionis ("eye for an eye"), and in the content of the provisions.
 Some similarities are striking, such as in the provisions concerning a man-goring ox (Code of Hammurabi laws 250–252, Exodus 21:28–32).
 Some writers have posited direct influence: David P. Wright, for example, asserts that the Covenant Code is "directly, primarily, and throughout dependent upon the Laws of Hammurabi", "a creative rewriting of Mesopotamian sources to be viewed as an academic abstraction rather than a digest of laws".
 Others posit indirect influence, such as via Aramaic or Phoenician intermediaries.
 There is consensus that the similarities are a result of inheriting common oral traditions.
 Another example, the Israelite Sabbatical Year has antecedents in the Akkadian mesharum edicts granting periodic relief to the poor.
 An important distinction, however, is that in ancient Near East legal codes, as in more recently unearthed Ugaritic texts, an important, and ultimate, role in the legal process was assigned to the king.
-Ancient Israel, before the monarchical period beginning with David, was set up as a theocracy, rather than a monarchy, although God is most commonly portrayed like a king.
+Ancient Israel, before the monarchic period beginning with David, was set up as a theocracy, rather than a monarchy, although God is most commonly portrayed like a king.